Vera Kamtukule

-Dr. Vera Kamtukule is a Malawian author, activist and politician, who holds a ministerial position in the Cabinet of Malawi.
+Vera Kamtukule is a Malawian author, activist and politician, who held a ministerial position in the Cabinet of Malawi.
 Kamtukule was appointed Minister of Tourism on 31 January 2023.
-Until her current appointment Vera served as the Minister of Labour since 26 January 2022 and as deputy Minister of Labour following the 2020 Malawian presidential election.
+Before that, Vera served as the Minister of Labour since 26 January 2022 and as deputy Minister of Labour following the 2020 Malawian presidential election.
 In 2021 Vera Kamtukule assumed her role as Chair of the SADC Employment and Labour Sector.

 Early life and education

-Kamtukule was born on 31 December 1981 in the township of Zingwangwa, Blantyre, Southern Region, Malawi.
+Kamtukule was born on 31 December 1981 in Blantyre and when she was seven she moved to the township of Zingwangwa.
 She studied at Zingwangwa Secondary School, and from there she went to study for her bachelor's degree at the University of Malawi, Chancellor College.